Public bookcase: Origin

 Closely allied with the BookCrossing concept, the original public bookcases were conceived as artistic acts.
 Very early examples are the creations of performance artist duo Clegg & Guttmann in 1991.
 Collections of bookcases were conceived as "free open-air libraries" in Darmstadt and Hannover in Germany in the late 1990s.

 In 2002, the Bonn Community Foundation awarded Trixy Royeck funding for her idea "outdoor books – books in the open" which she submitted while studying interior design in Mainz and since this time the concept has been widely replicated.
 A public bookcase opened in 2010 in Vienna, Austria.
 In Basel, Switzerland, where many coffee shops and other venues host open bookshelves, a public bookcase was unveiled in June 2011.

 Open bookcases are financed by a wide range of organisations (individuals, foundations, Lions Clubs, civic associations, and so on).
 Visitors to the bookcases decide which books to deposit and borrow, and whether to return or exchange borrowed books for others.

 Use and acceptance

 If a public bookcase is centrally and accessibly located and is stocked with sufficient material, public bookcases are quickly and widely appreciated.
 Vandalism has occurred in some places and, in successful cases, is countered by "bookcase sponsors" who devote their time and attention to care of the collection.

 The acceptance, motivation and user-profile of public bookshelves was examined in 2008 by a study at the University of Bonn.
 It was found that the system had developed as a notable alternative to conventional bookstores.
 Surveyed users also indicated that they believed that regular use of public bookcases could function as an example for similar schemes for other desirable goods.
 This acceptance has led to a rapid dissemination of public bookshelves throughout Germany.
 It has been found that durable construction and storm-resistance promote sustained use.
 As of December 2023, there are 3400 such libraries in Germany.

-In North America, public bookcases have been criticized for being mostly placed redundantly in neighborhoods of wealthier, well-educated people, where there are already high-quality traditional public libraries nearby.